SarthakZende379/Covid-19-InfoBot/README.md

 # Covid-19-InfoBot
-This is a project is made for Future Ready Talent Program.
+This project is made for Future Ready Talent Program.

 Visit this site to check it out : https://sarthakzende-secondary.z10.web.core.windows.net/